eliasbnk/dev-setup/README.md

 ##### [press Enter]

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
-## Also i reccommend running these 3 commands it will make your dock appear and disappear much faster
+## This is optinal.
+But I really reccommend running these 3 commands it will make your dock appear and disappear much faster.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into Terminal: